Waite Park, Minnesota

 Waite Park is a city in Stearns County, Minnesota, United States.
 The population was 8,341 at the 2020 census.
-It is part of the St. Cloud Metropolitan Statistical Area.

 History

 Waite Park was incorporated in 1893.
-The city was named for Henry Chester Waite, a state legislator.
+It was named for Henry Chester Waite, a state legislator.
 A post office was established at Waite Park in 1897, and remained in operation until 1972.

 Geography

 According to the United States Census Bureau, the city has an area of 8.94 sqmi; 8.90 sqmi is land and 0.04 sqmi is water.

 Minnesota State Highway 23 and County 75 are two of Waite Park's main routes.

 Minnesota Highway 15 skirts Waite Park's southeastern border.
 Interstate Highway 94 is immediately southwest of Waite Park.

-Waite Park is immediately west of the city of St. Cloud.
+Waite Park borders the west side of St. Cloud.
+Stearns County Quarry Park, a former granite quarry, is on Waite Park's south side.

+"The Ledge", a city-owned 6,000-seat outdoor amphitheater, opened in Waite Park in 2021.
+It hosts national acts, smaller concerts, and community events.

 Demographics

 2020 census

 Note: the US Census treats Hispanic/Latino as an ethnic category.
 This table excludes Latinos from the racial categories and assigns them to a separate category.
 Hispanics/Latinos can be of any race.